 Offering an outdoor swimming pool, private restaurant and private beach area, the hotel also boasts an on-site waterpark.
 Free Wi-Fi access is available.

 Rooms come with a tea/coffee-making facilities and a cable TV.
-The en suite bathrooms include a hairdryer and free toiletries.
+The en suite bathrooms include a hairdryer.

 Kamana Sanctuary Resort & Spa

 At the resort the rooms are fitted with a balcony with a sea view.
 Each room has a private bathroom with free toiletries.